-The small town of Glashutte in Germany is the epicenter of German watchmaking.
-The constellation of more than 10 watch brands in a town with around 3000 inhabitants is quite unique in the world, and "Glashutte I/SA" (in Saxony) on the dial is a firm seal of quality.
+The small town of Glashütte in Germany is the epicenter of German watchmaking.
+But more than 10 watch brands in that small town, with only around 3000 inhabitants, is quite unique in the world.
+That said, “Glashütte I/SA” (in Saxony) on the dial is a firm seal of quality.

-One of the Glashutte brands carrying this tradition is Tutima.
-Since 1927 the brand combines an excellent watchmaking tradition with modern innovation, from an affordable price level up to the mind-blowing Minute Repeater.
-Throughout the years, the focus on clear functionality and quality has earned a unique positioning for the brand.
+One of the Glashütte brands carrying this tradition is Tutima, which combines an excellent watchmaking tradition with modern innovation.
+Their prices range from an affordable price level up to the mind-blowing Minute Repeater.
+Throughout the years, the focus on clear functionality and quality earned a unique positioning for the brand.

-The new M2 Coastline Chronograph finds itself at the core of Tutima's DNA: a functional, robust and sporty timepiece that always looks ready for action.
+This new chronograph finds itself at the core of Tutima’s DNA: a functional, robust and sporty timepiece that always looks ready for action.
 Dial, case and materials follow the M2 philosophy of reducing things to the essentials.
-Clear, lineair design of all elements are combined with a good choice of colours.
+The brand combined clear, linear design of all elements with a good choice of colours.

 The new iterations involve a blue dial/blue strap (reference number 6430-06) and a black dial with subtle red minute- and small seconds hands (6430-05), having pure titanium bracelet or a two-component Cordura strap.
 In both cases fitted in a 43mm satin-brushed titanium case.

 The youngest member of the M2 family is powered by an automatic Tutima Caliber 310, having an 48-hour power reserve, date display, hour-, minute- and small second-hand.
-The chronograph push buttons are ergonomically integrated in the case, which is very appealing to me personally.
-A nice detail: the titanium push buttons can be coated in black PVD with a non-slip surface.
-Not only very functional but also a cool looking feature.
+The chronograph push buttons are ergonomically integrated in the case.
+A nice detail: the titanium push buttons have a coating in black PVD with a non-slip surface.

-The Tutima M2 Coastline Chronograph is priced at $ 3,300 (blue dial leather strap) and $ 3,600 (titanium bracelet), making it an excellent choice for the watchfan looking for a no-nonsense sporty and good-looking watch.
+Tutima priced the M2 Coastline Chronograph at $ 3,300 (blue dial leather strap) and $ 3,600 (titanium bracelet).
+This watch is an excellent choice for the watch fan that looks for a no-nonsense sporty and good-looking watch.